Swirrl/ook/deploy/README.md

 ## 1. Building the images with packer

+The production server will be provisioning from a disk image built by packer.

-### 1.1 Base image
+### 1.1 Build a base image

-This is only necessary if we want to change anything in the base image.
+The base image include the OS and ES and shouldn't change often.

 ```#
 cd packer